joakimk/toniq/README.md

   - Simple solution: get the pid from a helper module, reconnect if there is no pid
 * [ ] Verify that enqueue worked, it may return a no connection error
 * [ ] Exponential backoff on retries for the redis connection, on both queries and initial connect
-* [ ] If the JobRunner crashes, restore jobs somehow.
-Possibly use the failover feature.
-  - Maybe have the JobRunner own the failover process, so that it's also restarted and the uuid gets re-generated?
-  - Orphaned jobs would be re-queued by the failover process?
 * [ ] Look though every GenServer, ensure there is a plan for not loosing data when they crash
-* [ ] If mark_as_finish/failed fails.
-Do something appropriate.
-Right now jobs will most likely wait around until next restart to be re-run.
 * Retries
   - [ ] A failed job will be automatically retried with a delay between each.
   - [ ] A failed job can be manually retried and/or deleted by running code in an iex prompt.